Out of hours crime solicitor - Call: 020 8660 3383

 25th Sep 2024

-Commercial loan agreements are often drafted by the lender such that a technical default can result in severe consequences for the borrower, such as being required to immediately repay the loan in full and where that is not feasible and the loan is secured, to enforce security over assets.
+Commercial loan agreements are often drafted by the lender such that a technical default can result in severe consequences for the borrower.

-The list below is just a few examples of potential events of default which are express terms in loan documents :-
+Examples of potential events of default which are often express terms in loan documents :-

 • Non-payment - failure to make timely payments of principal or interest.